wuxinwang1997/DeepDANet/README.md

-# The code scripts for manuscript "A deep learning-based data assimilation method inspired by Kalman filter and 4DVar"
+# The code scripts for manuscript "A Prediction-Guided Neural Network for Strong Constraint Data Assimilation"

 We will release the rest of our code once we get some feedback from the reviewer.